Camberwell Old and New Cemeteries are full.

 In 2012, Southwark Council passed a plan to clear acres of inner city woods to mound over or dig up tens of thousands of graves in the Camberwell Cemeteries to sell 'new' burial plots over the dead.

-There are over 300 CWGC WW1 and WW2 war graves in Camberwell Old Cemetery aone - yet Southwark did not consult the Commonwealth War Graves Commission until late in 2016 - a year after giving themselves planning permission for Area Z and D1, three years after developing Area F/F1 for 'new' burial plots over tens of thousands of graves and years into mounding over graves for resale.
+There are over 300 CWGC WW1 and WW2 war graves in Camberwell Old Cemetery alone.
+Southwark must have know this but they did not consult the Commonwealth War Graves Commission until late in 2016.
+This was a year after giving themselves planning permission for Area Z and D1, three years after developing Area F/F1 for 'new' burial plots over tens of thousands of graves and years into mounding over graves for resale.

-Community groups have proposed healthier, cheaper, fairer solutions that the council is ignoring.
+Community groups have proposed healthier, cheaper, fairer solutions - such as buying clean burial land outside the inner city.

-Southwark Council's Grave Reuse and Reclamation Strategy and developments affect all areas of both cemeteries:
+Southwark Council's Grave Reuse and Reclamation Strategy and developments affect most areas of both cemeteries:

 Camberwell Old Cemetery